-The notebooks can be found in the examples folder in the repository.
-The necessary input data for these examples is avaliable on zenodo: www.zenodo.org/... and can be downloaded automatically by the Jupyter notebooks.
+The necessary input data for these examples is available on zenodo: www.zenodo.org/... and can be downloaded automatically by the Jupyter notebooks.

 The examples currently include four different applications of tobac: 1.
 Tracking of scattered convection based on vertical velocity and condensate mixing ratio for 3D cloud-resolving model output.
 2. Tracking of scattered convection based on surface precipitation from the same cloud-resolving model output 3.
 Tracking of convective clouds based on outgoing longwave radiation (OLR) for convection-permitting model simulation output 4.
 Tracking of convective clouds based on OLR in geostationary satellite retrievals.